Loganair, Scotland’s vital air link

 After a 14 year franchise association with British Airways, Loganair forged a new franchise partnership Flybe, in July 2008.
 The long association with BA continued, via a codeshare arrangement, with Loganair’s flights marketed as connecting BA flights to London and beyond.

-In 2014, HQ moved to the Cirrus Building on the grounds of Glasgow Airport and SAAB 2000 aircraft joined the fleet.
-The larger, faster 50 seat aircraft allowed Loganair to enter new markets and operations commenced on Glasgow-Manchester.
-In 2015, Inverness-Manchester and Inverness-Dublin also joined the network.
+In 2014, the SAAB 2000 aircraft joined the fleet.
+The larger, faster 50 seat aircraft allowed Loganair to enter new markets.

 From modest beginnings Loganair has developed into a regional commuter airline with a comprehensive network of scheduled services, and is now one of the longest established airlines in the United Kingdom.
 It is the continued support and enthusiasm of the people we serve which has given us the strength to expand, and is the foundation of our success.

-Loganair, Scotland’s Airline, now flies once again under its own name, which started on 1st September 2017
+Loganair now flies once again under its own name, after it started flying “solo” from 1st September 2017.